trogers1/kickstart.nvim/vim_cheatsheet.md

 - `Lazy` to check on installations
 - `:LspInfo` to debug LSP issues
 - `:checkhealth` to check the status of a lot of the plugins (most of the neovim ecosystem).
 Very useful.
+- `<c-q>` to add my search results to a new 'Quick Fix List' to 'pin' them to return to.
+- `<alt-q>` will add a new thing to your 'Quick Fix List'
+  - `<tab>`: Marks a file/search result.
+Do this to several telescope results, then `<alt-q>`
+- `<c-[hjkl]`: move between windows the same way you move you cursor, but while holding Ctrl.
+- Telescope:
+  - `c-CR` to enter 'fuzzy refine' mode to further refine your search
+  - `<Leader-SR>` is Search Resume, to resume your last search